RaptureCore/dashd-rpc/README.md

 	- user : (string - optional) - (default: 'user') - Set the user credential.
 	- pass : (string - optional) - (default: 'pass') - Set the password credential.
 	- host : (string - optional) - (default: '127.0.0.1') - The host you want to connect with.
-	- port : (integer - optional) - (default: 9998) - Set the port on which perform the RPC command.
+	- port : (integer - optional) - (default: 14776) - Set the port on which perform the RPC command.

 Promise vs callback based

-  - `require('bitcoind-rpc-rapture/promise')` to have promises returned
+  - `require('raptured-rpc/promise')` to have promises returned
-  - `require('bitcoind-rpc-rapture')` to have callback functions returned
+  - `require('raptured-rpc')` to have callback functions returned

 ## Examples